awsdocs/amazon-redshift-developer-guide/doc_source/c_PLpgSQL-statements.md

 RAISE NOTICE ’Calling cs_create_job(%)’, v_job_id;
 ```

-## Transaction Control<a name="r_PLpgSQL-transaction-control"></a>
+## Transaction control<a name="r_PLpgSQL-transaction-control"></a>

 You can work with transaction control statements in the PL/pgSQL language that Amazon Redshift uses\.
-For information about using the statements COMMIT, ROLLBACK, and TRUNCATE within a stored procedure, see [Managing Transactions](stored-procedure-transaction-management.md)\.
+For information about using the statements COMMIT, ROLLBACK, and TRUNCATE within a stored procedure, see [Managing transactions](stored-procedure-transaction-management.md)\.